AMDphreak/FastTrackD-Projects/README.md

 # CookSystems FastTrackD-Projects
-This is a compilataion of my assignments from the Cook Systems FastTrack'D Java developer training bootcamp in Memphis, TN.
+This repository contains a compilataion of my assignments from the Cook Systems FastTrack'D Java developer training bootcamp in Memphis, TN.
 This is a meta-repo that contains nothing in it but this README containing a list of other repo's.

 As this was uploaded this after the fact, check the timestamps on the original projects.